Ernesto Verdeja

 Blog

-Associate Professor of Political Science and Peace Studies
+Associate Professor of Peace Studies and Global Politics

 • Ways disinformation and fake news can be predictors of violence (physical, structural, hate speech, etc.) and mass atrocities